2019 Promising Practices Application NOW Open

 - What is the practice and how have you implemented it in your school/district/organization?
 [1800 characters max – includes spaces]

 - How does the specific practice contribute to character development?
 [1200 characters max – includes spaces]

 - What impact is the practice having on youth in your school/district/organization?
 [1200 characters max – includes spaces]

 - Clarity/completion of narrative: All sections of the application should be complete and there must be enough detail in the narrative responses for evaluators to judge the effectiveness of the practice.

-- Uniqueness: Although a given practice may be new to a particular school or local area, it may not be unique nationwide (or worldwide).
+- Uniqueness: Although a given practice may be new to a particular school/organization or local area, it may not be unique nationwide (or worldwide).
 Many wonderful and effective practices (such as mentoring programs, service clubs, or leadership training) are sometimes not selected because they are not unique or there are many such practices submitted for consideration in a given year.

-- Number of awards per applicant: CEP does not give more than two awards to any one school, district, or organization applicant in a given year.
+- Number of recognized practices per applicant: Schools and districts may receive a maximum of two Promising Practices for practices that focus on organized athletics and two that focus on classroom, curriculum or instructional community practices.
 (Applications submitted by individual schools within a district are not considered “district” applications.
-Therefore, a single district may win numerous awards in a given year if they are submitted by different schools and perhaps also the central office.)
+Therefore, a single district may have numerous practices selected in a given year if they are submitted by different schools and perhaps also the central office.)